mst209/birds/README.md

 17. Add specs to handle cyclical trees.

 ## Comments on Efficiency and Scalability
-In order for this to scale effectively, the goal is to move as much of the logic into Postgres, and out of active record.
+In order for this to scale effectively, the goal is to move as much of the recursive logic into Postgres, and out of active record.

 By joining window functions (that return recursive CTE's) inside of active record we get the best of both worlds, Highly efficient recursion inside of postgres, and sql composition to easily initialize the objects when we need them.